convox/action-exec/README.md

 **Required** The name of the [service](https://docs.convox.com/application/services) to run the command against
 ### `command`
 **Required** The command you wish to run
-### `release`
-**Optional** The ID of the [release](https://docs.convox.com/deployment/releases) you wish to run the command against.
-If you have run a Build action as a previous step your command will run using the release created by that build step by default.
-You only need to set the release if you have not run a build step first or you wish to override the release id from the build step.
-If you dont add any release it will run against the latest one.

 ## Example usage
 ```
 steps: